Fasih-Mughal/First-web-project/README.md

 https://my-first-web-01.netlify.app/

 NOTE:
-This is just a template of frontend html,css and js website
+This is just a sample of frontend html,css and js website